testfairy/docs/docs/02_API/02_Rest_API.md

 #### About

 This is the reference document for the TestFairy REST API.
 This API allows the developer to access and interact with TestFairy data remotely.

 #### Getting Started

-Getting started with the REST API is easy, and can be done from command line and with any programming language.
+Getting started with the REST API is easy, and can be done via command line with any programming language.
 Let's begin with a simple example.
 We will start by listing all our projects.

 A project is either an iOS app or an Android app (two apps with the same package name but on different platforms are considered two projects.)